November 15, 2024

 Example: Suppose you are asked to find the missing value in a series and are unsure about the exact calculation.
 Eliminate options that do not follow the pattern and make an educated guess based on the remaining choices.

-As per the analysis, the questions are asked from the 10th standard syllabus.
-Also, the questions are not that difficult to answer.
+According to the analysis, the questions are from the 10th standard syllabus and are not that difficult to answer.

 We have provided some sample questions to help you understand the type of questions asked.
 If you struggle to prepare for the Maths section, you can join the CLAT Online Coaching for better results.